wattmaven/refinery/README.md

 ## Overview

-This service is a FastAPI application that provides a REST API for refining documents into either Markdown or JSON (given a JSON schema).
+This service is a FastAPI application that provides a REST API for refining documents into a JSON object matching a given JSON schema.

 ### Refining documents